-Robert D. ("Bert") Helfand represents property casualty insurers and other financial services companies in complex litigation and administrative proceedings, including class action, securities, consumer credit, ERISA, and RICO matters.
+Robert D. ("Bert") Helfand represents property casualty insurers, insurance trade associations, and financial services companies in complex litigation and administrative proceedings, including class action, securities, consumer credit, ERISA, and RICO matters.
 He has successfully defended suits challenging claims practices, underwriting practices, corporate transactions, and coverage decisions, as well as claims asserted under consumer fraud and privacy statutes, federal securities laws, ERISA, RICO, the Fair Debt Collections Practices Act, and the Fair Credit Reporting Act.
-Mr. Helfand also represents and counsels insurers in connection with regulatory matters involving automated systems, predictive analytics and other issues.
+Mr. Helfand represents leading trade groups as amici curiae in the Supreme Court of the United States.
+He also represents and counsels insurers in connection with regulatory matters involving automated systems, predictive analytics and other issues.

 Mr. Helfand returned to private practice after serving as assistant general counsel at a leading U.S.-based insurance and investment company, where he managed litigation (including class actions and international arbitrations), developed protocols for document preservation and statutory compliance, trained business attorneys on issues relating to litigation, counseled business clients on coverage issues and the development of automated claim systems, and helped negotiate complex vendor agreements.
 His work covered a wide variety of insurance lines, including commercial property, homeowners, automobile, workers compensation, commercial and professional liability, reinsurance, and surplus lines.